mdingena/att-voodoo/README.md

 # ⚠️ Known issues

 - Voodoo sometimes doesn't connect to a server even when that server has just invited `Voodoo Mod`.
 This happens because sometimes the Alta API does not inform the bot of new invites, or otherwise prevents the bot from connecting to the newly added server.
-When this happens you must wait ~24 hours until Voodoo Mod restarts automatically.
+When this happens you must wait ~90 minutes until Voodoo Mod restarts automatically.
 When restarting, Voodoo Mod re-accepts all server invites and your server should start working.
 - Voodoo can say "Not near a Spellcrafting Conduit" even when you're standing next to a green crystal cluster.
 When this happens it means the ATT server's `select find <player>` command has broken and the server needs to be restarted.
 Joel is aware of this bug.
 - Acid Bolt rarely connects with players or enemies.
 This doesn't appear to be a bug with Voodoo, as the mod doesn't change any wyrm spit properties.
 - After acquiring a session in Voodoo, the app can sometimes jump back to the `Ready!` screen and get stuck here.
 [We're currently still investigating](https://github.com/mdingena/att-voodoo/issues/7) what is causing this.